SSalmanAli/100-days-coding-Challenge/README.md

 Question 3: Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase, and titlecase.

 Explain & TIP: Save a name in a variable.
 Show it in all small letters, ALL BIG LETTERS, and First Letter Big for each word.
-This helps learn how to change text style.
+This helps learn how to change text style.]

+# DAY-2
+[Question 1: Famous Quote: Find a quote from a famous person you admire.
+Print the quote and the name of its author.
+Your output should look something like the following, including the quotation marks:
+"Albert Einstein once said, “A person who never made a mistake never tried anything new.”"

+Explain & TIP: Simply choose a quote you like and show it with who said it.
+It's about combining text.

+Question 2: Famous Quote 2: Repeat Exercise 1, but this time store the famous person’s name in a variable called famous_person.
+Then compose your message and store it in a new variable called message.
+Print your message.

+Explain & TIP: First, save the author's name in a variable.
+Next, create your quote message in another variable.
+Then, show it.
+This teaches you to organize and use your data with variables.

+Question 3: Stripping Names: Store a person’s name, and include some whitespace characters at the beginning and end of the name.
+Use "\t" (tab) and "\n" (new line) at least once.
+Print the name once, so the whitespace around the name is displayed.
+Then print the name after stripping the white spaces.

+Explain & TIP: Save a name with extra spaces or new lines around it.
+Show it first with the extra space, then remove the spaces and show it clean.
+This helps you learn how to clean up text.]